Valdecy/Random-Forest/README.md

 forest_size = The total number of decision trees that will be planted to form the forest.
 The default value is 5.

-m_attributes = Each Decision tree is planted using a random subset of attributes.
+m_attributes = Each decision tree is planted using a random subset of attributes.
 The default value of the subset size is the nearest integer of the square root of the total number of attributes.

-An out-of-bag function is given - oob_error_estimates(model, Xdata, ydata) - which calculates the Random Forest estimated oob error and also returns a confusion matrix of the target attribute.
+An out-of-bag (oob) function is given - oob_error_estimates(model, Xdata, ydata) - which calculates the Random Forest estimated oob error and also returns a confusion matrix of the target attribute.

 Finnaly a prediction function - prediction_dt_rf(model, Xdata) - is also included.